gdm413229/swwmgz_m/FuturePlans.md

 This is just a bit of *"future planning"* for stuff that I ***might*** add later on.

-## 1.1.x update *(A Needed Change)*:
+## 1.2 update *(A Needed Change)*:

-Sometime after the 1.1 release, I REALLY need to do this, it's starting to become very problematic to maintain the Demolitionist Menu as-is.
+I REALLY need to do this, it's starting to become very problematic to maintain the Demolitionist Menu as-is.

 * **Demolitionist Menu Refactor:**
   - Non 16:10 ratio support